-WHAT TO EXPECT Stillwater National Wildlife Refuge (NWR), located 73 miles east of Reno, usually requires at least a full day trip.
-This maze of sloughs and ponds is formed by the terminus of the Carson River, which flows out of the Sierra Nevada into the Nevada desert.
-The 77,500-acre refuge is a designated Western Hemisphere Shorebird Reserve and a significant stopover for migrants along the Pacific Flyway.
+WHAT TO EXPECT: Stillwater National Wildlife Refuge (NWR), located 73 miles east of Reno, usually requires at least a full day trip.
+The refuge is located on the edge of the Carson Sink, which is the terminus of the Carson River and consists of numerous wetland units that are managed to maintain natural biological diversity.
+The 80,000-acre refuge is a designated Western Hemisphere Shorebird Reserve and a significant stopover for migrants along the Pacific Flyway.
 Stop at the Stillwater NWR Headquarters before entering the refuge (details below).
 Stillwater NWR is part of the Lahontan Valley Wetlands Nevada Important Bird Area.

-Notable species: Shorebirds and wading birds are abundant spring through fall, including good numbers of American White Pelican, White-faced Ibis, and Wilson's and Red-necked Phalaropes.
+NOTABLE SPECIES: Shorebirds and wading birds are abundant spring through fall, including good numbers of American White Pelican, White-faced Ibis, and Wilson's and Red-necked Phalaropes.
 Snowy Plover nests here.
 Tundra Swans gather in early winter.
 The refuge is Nevada's largest Bald Eagle winter residence.
 Approximately half the Canvasback population in the Pacific Flyway winter here.
 Wintering raptors include Golden Eagle, Rough-legged Hawk, and Prairie Falcon.
-Over 160 species have been recorded here.
-This area has produced a number of rarities; check the Nevada Birds List Server (see Introduction).
+Over 220 species have been recorded here.
+This area has produced a number of rarities; check the Nevada Birds List Server and eBird below.

 To access areas farther north in Stillwater NWR directly from Stillwater Point Reservoir, backtrack 0.4 mile from the parking lot to Hunter Road and turn north into the refuge entrance.
 Follow the roads depicted on the refuge map (available at the headquarters in Fallon).
 Two of the best birding areas are (1) along the dike separating the Nutgrass unit from Goose Lake and (2) from the road along the south end of the Big Water unit, located at the end of Nutgrass Road.
 Return to Stillwater Road/SR 116 and to Fallon.
 (Side Trips B, C, and D)